 Eu-SPRI Early Career Researcher Conferences · ECC

-The aim of the conferences is to gather together outstanding early career researchers with established academics for a series of exchanges about ongoing and new research in research and innovation policy.
+The aim of the Early Career Conferences is to gather together outstanding early career researchers with established academics for a series of exchanges about ongoing and new research in research and innovation policy.
 Early career researchers can network with one another, across institutions and countries, and with established researchers, and gain critical feedback on their work, as well as experience in critiquing the work of peers.

 The Eu-SPRI Forum will support one conference per year.
-An ECC would normally have 25-30 participants.
+An ECC normally has 25-30 participants.